 Even if you don’t have to file taxes, filing may help you get additional money if you are eligible for the Earned Income Tax Credit or another refund.
 If you want to file because you’re entitled to a tax refund, do not enter your information on the IRS non-filer portal - instead, file your return to get your refund and the stimulus payment.
 Learn more about who needs to file below.

-The IRS is not currently accepting paper tax returns.
+The IRS is working through a large backlog of paper tax returns.
 Filing taxes online and adding bank account information for direct deposit will help you get your check faster.
 To get a safe, affordable bank account online through BankOn, visit our Banking Help page.

 - Individuals filing as single who earned less than $12,200 (or less than $13,850 if age 65 or older)